JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 ### Per subject area

 These subject areas list changes that are unlikely to affect your code but provide links to the relevant YouTrack issues for further reading.
-Changes that are listed with an asterisk (*) are explained at the beginning of the section.
+Changes listed with an asterisk (*) next to the Issue ID are explained at the beginning of the section.

 #### Type inference {initial-collapse-state="collapsed"}